 A programme of activities seeking to develop new understanding of the tensions at the interface between global norms and local attempts to realise justice, rights and equality.

-This programme of activities aims to enable different communities of practice to illustrate the validity and unique added value of international and interdisciplinary collaboration in enhancing and expanding our understanding of current knowledge.
+This programme of activities aims to enable different communities of research and practice to illustrate the validity and unique added value of international and interdisciplinary collaboration.

 A multi-disciplinary programme seeking to conduct an evaluation of urban pluralism as a key characteristic of urban futures: as a form of effective governance, as a basis for increased resilience, and as a precondition for improved experiences of the urban habitat.

 This programme provides academics based in any country overseas (and active at any career stage) with the opportunity to be based at a UK higher education or other research institution of their choice for up to six months.